jdelamer/csci-128/source/asn/asn3.rst

 	* If you are still stuck, come to my office hours.
 * It’s not working, therefore Python is broken!
 	* Probably not; you’re very likely doing something wrong
-* Do I have enough comments?
-	* I don't know, maybe?
-If you're looking at code and have to ask if you should comment it... just comment it.
-That said, don't write me a book.
 * Can I work with my friend?
 	* Yes, with at most one friend.
-* I know I cheated, but I’m really sorry [that I got caught].
-Can we just ignore it this time?
-	* No
-* If I submit it at 11:56pm, you’ll still mark it, right?
-I mean, commmmon!
+* If I submit it at 11:56pm.
-	* No. 11:55pm and earlier is on time.
+	* 11:55pm and earlier is on time.
 Anything after 11:55pm is late.
 Anything late is not marked.
-It’s rather simple really.
-* Moodle was totally broken, it’s not my fault it’s late.
-	* Nice try.